Loyal Rue

 Loyal D. Rue (born June 7, 1944) is an American philosopher of religion.
-He is professor emeritus of religion and philosophy at Luther College of Decorah, Iowa.
+He is a professor emeritus of religion and philosophy at Luther College of Decorah, Iowa.
 He focuses on naturalistic theories of religion and has been awarded two John Templeton Foundation fellowships.
+He has held fellowships at Harvard University and at Durham University (UK).
 He has been for many years a member and lecturer at the Institute on Religion in an Age of Science (IRAS).